C0staTin/mindsdb-readme-draft/README.md

 -- 7. Query agent
 SELECT answer
 FROM my_agent
-WHERE question = 'What do enterprise customers say about our best selling product?';
+WHERE question = 'What do enterprise customers say about our best-selling product?';
 ```

 Integrate via API or MCP: <a href="https://docs.mindsdb.com/overview_sdks_apis?utm_medium=community&utm_source=github&utm_campaign=mindsdb%20repo">SDKs & APIs</a>.